-Tobacco taxes in Minnesota fall heaviest on the poor
+Tobacco taxes fall heaviest on the poor

-When we look at Minnesota, in 2018, individuals who earned $35,000 or less had a smoking rate of 24.4 percent compared to 8.7 percent for individuals with household incomes of $75,000 or more.
+Looking at Minnesota, in 2018, nearly a quarter (24.4 percent) of individuals who earned $35,000 or less smoked, compared to 8.7 percent of those with household incomes of $75,000 or more.
 Additionally, 4.1 percent of smokers with incomes over $75,000 smoked 21-plus cigarettes a day compared to 8.1 percent of smokers with $35,000 or less.

 Figure 1: Smoking rates by income level